AbdulMuqtader95/AbdulMuqtader95/README.md

 ## 👋 Hi there, this is Abdul Muqtader - a passionate AI/ML Enhusisast and a Student

-- 🎓 I'm currently pursuing my B.E in Information Sciece and Engineering at Sir M. Visvesvaraya Institute of Technology, with a Diploma in Computer Science nd Engineering.
+- 🎓 I'm currently pursuing my B.E in Information Sciece and Engineering at Sir M. Visvesvaraya Institute of Technology, with a Diploma in Computer Science and Engineering.
 - 🥇 I've completed a hands-on AI & ML Internship at Emberquest Pvt.
 Lmt., where I worked on Real-World Projects, Data Analysis, and Model Development.
 - 🛠️ My Skills are: Python, Java, HTML, JavaScript, React JS, SQL, Machine Learning, Deep Learning, Neural Networks and much more.
 - 🌱 I'm focused on up-honing my skills and experience little-by-little and explore the vast possibilities to be more creative and productive in various projects and gain experience.